ng-Classic/ng-classic/aio/content/guide/migration-undecorated-classes.md

 </code-example>

-This schematic also decorates classes that use Angular field decorators, including:
+This schematic also decorates classes that use Angular Classicfield decorators, including:

 *   `@Input()`
 *   `@Output()`